necromorph98/BellasEye/README.md

 <img src="/images/vul1.PNG" alt="vul1" />
 <img src="/images/vul2.PNG" alt="vul2" />

+## API Key Setup For VulDB
+1. Got to vuldb.com and create an account.
+2. Go to profile and copy your api key

 ## Disclaimer
 The creator of this code doesn't accept responsibility if it's used with malicious intent.
 This code is free to be used by anyone.